SuperOfficeDocs/superoffice-docs/docs/en/chat/learn/admin/channel-create.md

 ## Pre-chat form

 In the **Pre-chat form** tab, you can define how customers should identify themselves (or not) in the chat.
-In addition, you can enable automated FAQ suggestions from SuperOffice Service.
+In addition, you can enable automated FAQ suggestions from SuperOffice.

 | Field | Description |
 |---|---|